lqiu1127/globitek4/README.md

 The following advanced user stories are optional:

-* [ ]  Bonus Objective 1: Identify security flaw in Objective #4 (requiring login on staff pages)
+* [x]  Bonus Objective 1: Identify security flaw in Objective #4 (requiring login on staff pages)
-  * [ ]  Identify the security principal not being followed.
+  * [x]  Identify the security principal not being followed.
+  Simple is more secure
-  * [ ]  Write a short description of how the code could be modified to be more secure.
+  * [x]  Write a short description of how the code could be modified to be more secure.
+  Currently, the page content and error messages are all different, allowing the hacker to have a sense of direction in hacking.
+For example, it is easy for the hacker to detect whether a username exist or now.
+After a hacker finds that, they can just test many different passwords on the same username until they get the correct password.
+To mitigate this affect, we need to have a similar error message for everything, such that the hacker cannot detect what they did wrong.
+We can also reset both the username and password field, as long as the combination is incorrect.
+This simple way actually keeps the hacker from gathering information that is very useful and we can slow down many attacks.

 * [x] Bonus Objective 2: Add CSRF protections to all forms in the staff directory